mont1y/cryptography/worksheet1q1.md

 the probability of adversary A guesses that the message encrypted was m $_{1}$ when it is indeed m $_{1}$ (which is 100%, or 1)

+= 1 (100%)

-Since the adversary can distinguish which message was encrypted accurately, we can conclude that the encryption scheme is **not** semantically secure.
+Since the adversary can distinguish which message was encrypted with an 100% accuracy, we can conclude that the encryption scheme is **not** semantically secure.